open-simh/.github/docs/simdocs/pdp10_doc.md

 DMR11 all instances have floating addresses

-To maintain addressing consistency as the configuration changes, the simulator implements DEC\'s standard I/O address and vector autoconfiguration algorithms for all Unibus devices.
+To maintain addressing consistency as the configuration changes, the simulator implements DEC's standard I/O address and vector autoconfiguration algorithms for all Unibus devices.
 This allows the user to enable or disable devices without needing to manage I/O addresses and vectors.